akiomiyao/ped/README.md

 2-1-2, Kannondai, Tsukuba, Ibaraki 305-8518, Japan

 ## Version
 Version 1.4 Add clipping of short reads for RT-PCR data.
-Add aplication of CAVID-19 analysis.
+Add application of CAVID-19 analysis.
-Version 1.3 Update for search.pl for comfirmation of alignment.
-Improuvement of making sort_uniq data.
+Version 1.3 Update for search.pl for confirmation of alignment.
+Improvement of making sort_uniq data.
 Version 1.2 sort_uniq files are divided to 64 subfiles by first three nucleotide sequence.
 Remake of reference data is required.
 Version 1.1 sort_uniq files are compressed by gzip.
-Requirement of disk space is reduced, but requires more CPU time.
+Requirement of disk space is reduced but requires more CPU time.
 Version 1.0 Original version for PED paper.

 ## Citing PED